nazariyv/crowdsale/README.md

 ### TODOs

-- Make the token mintable
-- Mnemonic of the contract that owns the token and crowdsale into a secret file
-- Add a bunch of tests
-- If time permits, add the front for this project
-- Add live network deployment with truffle
 - Change the readme.md (removed the buidler)
 - website that tracks the stats of the crowdsale + who bought how much
 - add typescript. the types here are crazy